United Kingdom in the Soviet–Afghan War: End of support

 By the time the new Soviet Premier Mikhail Gorbachev came to power in 1985, he was looking for a way to disengage from Afghanistan.
-Newspaper reports linking Britain with the supply and training of weapons to Mujahideen led to Soviet anger.
+Newspaper reports linking Britain with the supply and training of weapons to the Mujahideen led to Soviet anger.
 Gorbachev put to Margaret Thatcher that there would be a solution if Britain stopped supplying and training the rebels.
 Thatcher did neither, and denied any British involvement, and only in Parliament did she state that diplomatic solutions were the answer to the end of the war.
-She was still however vocally supporting the Afghan mujahideen in the same year and even met with Gulbuddin Hekmatyar and Abdul Haq in Downing Street.
+She was still however vocally supporting the Mujahideen in the same year and even met with Gulbuddin Hekmatyar and Abdul Haq in Downing Street.

-Towards the end of the war, Britain was virtually running its version of Operation Cyclone.
+Towards the end of the war, Britain was virtually running its own version of Operation Cyclone.
 On 20 July 1987, Mikhail Gorbachev announced the withdrawal of Soviet troops from Afghanistan.
 This was pursuant to the negotiations that led to the Geneva Accords of 1988.
 As a result, from 1987, British support to the Mujahideen began to wind down and only ended when the last Soviets had left on 15 February 1989.

-Fighting in the Panjshir valley became the Soviet Union's major focus for offensives in Afghanistan.
-There were nine offensives in total - the last major offensive 'Panjshir IX' ended in 1985 and the Soviets withdrew from the area the following year.
-The offensives were a failure - with each one either repelled, or after a Soviet withdrawal Massoud's forces would then retake it.
-Massoud became known as the 'Lion of Panjshir'.